MATRIX vs. Bridge

 MATRIX Course catalog

 MATRIX LMS plans range from $249/month (yearly billing) for 50 active learners, to $2,999/month for 3,500 active learners.
 There are no setup fees, cancellation fees, storage fees, bandwidth fees, support fees, or other hidden costs.
 MATRIX offers advanced features, such as full e-commerce functionality in each of the pricing plans.

 Bridge is around $9,000 for 500 users (yearly billing), with a one-time implementation fee starting from $5,000 up to $25,000, and a yearly support fee starting at $1,700 for 500 users.
 To access more advanced skill tracking, assessment, and micro learning, companies have to also purchase the Arc, Perform, and Practice products.

 MATRIX Course page

-This presents a comparison of the most important features between MATRIX and Bridge.
+This was a comparison of the most important feature differences between MATRIX and Bridge.

 Since pricing and features can change rapidly, we do not represent that this information is up-to-date, and we encourage you to get the latest information directly from the vendor's web site.
 If you find any information in this comparison guide to be inaccurate, please contact us with details and we will correct the information within 72hrs.